 - Creates research that makes a substantive contribution to the understanding of human language.

 - Advances contributions of the field of linguistics to society.

-Every graduate student must have an official faculty advisor.
-New students are usually assigned to the director by default, unless they come with the intention of working with a particular faculty member.
+Every graduate student has an official faculty advisor who serves as the student’s mentor.
+New students are initially assigned to the current Director of Language Sciences.
 By the end of the first year, students must decide who they would like to work with, and must ask that person if they are willing to serve as advisor.
-If the faculty member agrees, the student is responsible for having the faculty member sign the advisor agreement form.
-All faculty members in Language Sciences (excluding visiting faculty) may serve as advisors.
-Faculty from other departments may not serve as official advisors, even though they may co-chair committees.
+If the faculty member agrees, the student is responsible for notifying the Graduate Coordinator of the advisor change.
+All faculty members in Language Sciences (including those with tenure homes in other departments, but excluding visiting faculty) may serve as advisors.
+Faculty who are not members of Language Sciences may not serve as official advisors, even though they may co-chair committees.